Learn while experiencing the adventure of a lifetime

 Program Description

-The Environment and Natural Resources Technology program is a two-year diploma program which links opportunities to learn from experience in the field with academic coursework in the classroom and skill training in the laboratory.
+The Environment and Natural Resources Technology Program is a two-year Diploma program which links opportunities to learn from experience in the field with academic coursework in the classroom and skill training in the laboratory.
 Graduates of the program will possess the ability needed to succeed as technicians and officers in natural resource and environmental management careers including wildlife, forestry, marine and freshwater fisheries, planning, water resources, environmental protection, parks, land claim resource management, oil and gas, and mining.
 The program places emphasis on learning through experience.

 Program Eligibility